hrissan/crablib/README.md

 Crab is in process of rework in regard to exception handling in callbacks.
 Early versions required that users handle all exceptions, otherwise it will fly up from crab runloop run() method.

-As an experiment, if `TCPSocket` catches exception in `rw_handler()`, it disconnects socket.
-This violates principle that you can destroy any crab object any time, because if you destroy socket in rw_handler, then throw, crab will attempt to call disconnect on destroyed socket.

-To implement
+The code to disconnect socket in case handler has thrown exception was removed, because it violated "you can destroy any object in any handler" principle.
+If client has already destroyed socket, we cannot schedule on close callback, and scheduling callback before handler call and removing afterward (if soecket was not destroyed) is slow and unnecessary in 100% cases for most applications.

+Then, there was code to catch and ignore all exceptions from handlers, this code is also removed for now.

+For now, clients should use try-block in handlers, otherwise the exception will be thrown out of `RunLoop::run()` function.

 # UDP

 There is a proprietary project ongoing now, using crab, which promises to share UDP implementation some day.

-# Other async - Signals, Files, etc
+# Other async - Files, etc

-As systems in general do not have common mechanism for all async ops, crab has nothing to abstract.
+Crab has low-level plugs into RunLoop, as a common interface to OS async mechanism used.
+Unfortunately it is platform-specific.

+Probably, an example of asynchronous file reader should be added to examples.

+# Commit history is very short

+Secrets were accidentally committed.

+So repository had to be wiped, then added again.